bbertka/openai-gpt-review-analyzer/README.md

 # Temporal Review Analyzer

-The Temporal Review Analyzer pipeline is an Minimum Viable Product (MVP) distributed system designed to automate the collection, analysis, and aggregation of online product reviews to derive an overall customer sentiment score.
+The Temporal Review Analyzer pipeline is a distributed system designed to automate the collection, analysis, and aggregation of online product reviews to derive an overall customer sentiment score.
 Utilizing Temporal for workflow orchestration, Flask for HTTP request handling, and Redis for data storage, the solution offers a scalable and fault-tolerant architecture for processing vast amounts of review data from Amazon.
+This is an Minimum Viable Product (MVP) only and intended for the basis of more robust solutioning around Data Science and leveraging Temporal for workflow orchestration.

 ## Solution Overview

-The system comprises several components working together to enable the scraping and analysis of product reviews:

-- **Flask Application (`routes.py`)**: Serves as the entry point for the application, handling HTTP requests and triggering Temporal workflows.
-- **Temporal Workflow (`main.py`)**: Orchestrates the review scraping and analysis tasks, ensuring reliable execution and fault tolerance.
-- **Scraper Activity (`scrape.py`)**: Scrapes review data from Amazon product pages and stores it in Redis.
-- **Analysis Activity (`analyze.py`)**: Analyzes the scraped review data to determine overall sentiment.
-- **Configuration (`config.py`)**: Manages environment variables and application configuration settings.
-- **Redis** Acts as a temporary data store for the scraped reviews, facilitating distributed processing.

-### Key Features

-- Scalable review scraping and analysis.
-- Fault-tolerant workflow execution with Temporal.
-- Simple HTTP interface for triggering analysis jobs.
-- Configurable for different Amazon products.

-### Solution Overview

 This solution presents a robust pipeline designed to automate the collection and analysis of online product reviews, enabling a comprehensive understanding of customer sentiment for a specific product.
 At its core, the pipeline utilizes a distributed system architecture to scrape, analyze, and aggregate sentiment from product reviews found on Amazon.